You don’t have to outrun the bear. You only have to outrun the other campers.

 Consumer carrier accounts in Australia don’t support authenticator apps or hardware keys.
 Your carrier login itself is still largely SMS-based.
 That sounds bad, and it is.
 But the real risk at the carrier layer isn’t “someone logs into my carrier dashboard.”
 It’s SIM swap, where an attacker calls your carrier impersonating you and convinces the support agent to port your number to a SIM they control.
 From there, every SMS-based MFA flow (including your bank’s) falls over.

 The good news: since the ACMA Telecommunications Service Provider (Customer Identity Authentication) Determination 2022, every Australian carrier is required to apply multi-factor identity checks before any SIM port, replacement SIM, or high-risk account change.
 This is no longer an opt-in customer feature, it’s a regulated baseline.
+Required isn’t the same as flawless.
+Carriers have been penalised for failing it (Telstra copped a A$1.5m fine in 2024 for breaches of exactly these rules), so treat it as raising the bar, not closing the door: still keep SMS off your critical accounts and set the carrier PIN below.
 Each carrier implements it differently:

 • Telstra: biometric verification via the MyTelstra app, plus an account PIN.